 The Interagency Autism Coordinating Committee (IACC) is a Federal advisory committee that coordinates Federal efforts and provides advice to the Secretary of Health and Human Services on issues related to autism spectrum disorder (ASD).
 Through its inclusion of both Federal and public members, the IACC helps to ensure that a wide range of ideas and perspectives are represented and discussed in a public forum.
-The committee reconvened in November 2015 to begin a new session under the Autism CARES Act.
+The committee reconvened in July 2021 to begin a new session under the Autism CARES Act of 2019.

 The Interagency Autism Coordinating Committee (IACC) was originally established under the Children's Health Act of 2000 (Public Law 106-310, PDF – 546 KB).
 The committee was reauthorized and chartered as a federal advisory committee under the Combating Autism Act of 2006 (Public Law 109-416, PDF – 49 KB) and was reauthorized again in 2011 under the Combating Autism Reauthorization Act of 2011 (Public Law 112-32, PDF – 119 KB).